 "My m-master has an excellent Wayfarer -- a teleportation expert.
 I-I'm sure he could arrange something."

-Remembering that Pascal had also sought the aid of a Professor specializing in it, Kaede realized that the key to returning home probably laid in the wormhole-like effect of teleportation.
-Pascal also said that something kept her from being 'banished', cast back into her world of origin, and one of the possible causes was their familiar link.
+Kaede remembered that Pascal had also sought the aid of a Professor specializing in it.
+She realized that the key to returning home probably laid in the wormhole-like effect of teleportation.
+Pascal had also said that something kept her from being 'banished', cast back into her world of origin, and one of the possible causes was their familiar link.

 It wasn't an assured ticket back.
 But with no alternative answers, it was also her only shot.
 Except the price for it...

 "P-please," Marina knelt down and begged as tears streaked down her soft cheeks.
-"If you can get your master to drink it -- even just coating his chalice with it will work -- my master's men will be able to smuggle us out of the country once their task is done."
+"If you can get your master to drink it --even just coating his chalice with it will work-- my master's men will be able to smuggle us out of the country once their task is complete."

-Feeling a cold, metal vial press into her palm, Kaede slowly wrapped her delicate fingers around it as though it was precious and fragile.
+Kaede felt a cold, metal vial press into her palm.
+She slowly wrapped her delicate fingers around it as though it was precious and fragile.
 Meanwhile, her own emotions and thoughts lay in utter chaos: